Legal assistance projects

-- opportunities to ‘draw in’ specialist, statewide services.
+- opportunities to draw in specialist, state-wide services.

 $18,750 to LawRight to develop a best practice 'how to' guide for delivering outreach services.

 $150,000 to Aged and Disability Advocacy Australia (ADAA) to develop and provide resources and training for stakeholders that encourage:

-We therefore allocated $120,000 to Community Legal Centres Queensland to undertake a 12 month project that delivered:
+$120,000 to CLCQ to undertake a 12-month project that delivered: